srl-labs/learn-srlinux/docs/blog/posts/2024/srl-vlans.md

 No. **VLANs** 😅

 This buddy hurt you good in your early days, right?
 With global VLANs, trunks, and forgotten `add`?
-Your understanding of VLANs provisioning might get clouded by the industry-standard way of doing things, which results in a substantial amount of confusing when you start working with SR Linux.
+Your understanding of VLANs provisioning might get clouded by the industry-standard way of doing things, which may result in a lot of confusion when you start working with SR Linux.

 Get yourself comfy, we are about to have a deep dive into VLANs on SR Linux.